ribeirosaimon/gobooplay/README.md

 ```

-first time you have to get product to save a shooping cart ( you have to save a single product with admin user):
+then you have to get all available products to save to a shopping cart ( before it, you have to save a single product as an admin user):

 ```
 GET {{localHost}}/product/available-subscribe